Fanchengyan/FanInSAR/docs/source/index.rst

 Introduction
 ------------

-FanInSAR is a fancy InSAR post-processing library written in Python.
-It is specifically designed to assist in the efficient processing of InSAR data, offering a Pythonic, fast, and flexible approach.
-If you are looking to implement your own InSAR algorithm, FanInSAR is highly recommended.
+FanInSAR is a Fancy Interferometric Synthetic Aperture Radar (InSAR) time series analysis library written in Python.
+It aims to provide a foundational library for the development of InSAR algorithms, facilitating efficient processing of InSAR time series data by offering a Pythonic, fast, and flexible approach.
+FanInSAR’s high-level API abstracts the complex processing pipeline and conceals the low-level programming details, enabling users to focus on algorithm development.
+For researchers and developers aiming to rapidly implement their own InSAR algorithms, FanInSAR offers a quick start for their projects.

 Highlight Features
 ------------------

-- **Fast**: The core computation in FanInSAR is implemented using ``PyTorch``, a high-performance deep learning library.
-This allows for efficient processing on both CPU and GPU, enabling faster execution.
 - **Pythonic**: FanInSAR is written in Python and provides a user-friendly API.
-The API is designed to be simple and intuitive, making it easy for InSAR users to work with.
+The API is designed to be simple and intuitive, by abstracting the complex processing pipeline and concealing the low-level programming details, which allows users to focus on algorithm development.
 For example, loading data from ``HyP3`` or ``LiCSAR`` products is as simple as providing the corresponding home directory.
 Filtering interferometric pairs can be performed by a time slice, similar to the ``pandas`` package.
-The complex processing pipeline is abstracted away, allowing users to focus on algorithm development.
+- **Fast**: The core computation in FanInSAR is implemented using ``PyTorch``, a high-performance deep learning library.
+This allows for efficient processing on both CPU and GPU, enabling faster execution.
 - **Flexible**: FanInSAR is designed to be flexible, allowing for customization and extension.
-Users can easily inherit classes or customize the processing pipeline to suit their specific needs.
+Users can easily inherit classes or customize the processing pipeline for their specific needs.

 .. toctree::
    :maxdepth: 3